pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Compare the element currently pointed by the iterator to the specified element given by key/keylen, according to the operator 'op' (the set of valid operators are the same valid for [`RedisModule_DictIteratorStart`](#RedisModule_DictIteratorStart)).
-If the comparison is successful the command returns `REDISMODULE_OK` otherwise `REDISMODULE_ERR` is returned.
+If the comparison is successful the command returns `PHARMAVILLAGEMODULE_OK` otherwise `PHARMAVILLAGEMODULE_ERR` is returned.

 This is useful when we want to just emit a lexicographical range, so in the loop, as we iterate elements, we can also check if we are still on range.

-The function return `REDISMODULE_ERR` if the iterator reached the end of elements condition as well.
+The function return `PHARMAVILLAGEMODULE_ERR` if the iterator reached the end of elements condition as well.

 <span id="RedisModule_DictCompare"></span>